adacic/CSI5180Xproject/README.md

 pip install torch spotipy transformers datasets SpeechRecognition spotipy tk pyaudio
 ```

-The first time will train the model, and it will open longer.
+The first time will train the model, and it will open longer(12-20 minutes).
 If it is not working, just close the chatbot and open again by typing into command
 ```sh
 python user_interface.py
 ```